 Divorce.
-A journey through Hell… but a road to Valhalla?
+A journey through Hell… but also road to Valhalla?

 And seven tourist traps on the trip.